cassinius/phd-presentations/2020/FC_nov2nd/outline.md

   - explain GraphSAGE (or better: neighborhood aggregation methods)
     - 1st sample a `computation graph` for each and every node in the graph
     - this might produce great overlap, but can be done for each node individually & therefore in parallel
-    - the idea goes back to Weisfeiler-Lehman Kernels, which assign each node a compressed label based on the initial label of it's neighbours
+    - the idea goes back to Weisfeiler-Lehman Kernels, which assign each node a compressed label based on the initial label of it's neighbours - and it repeats this for all nodes until two labels of $G$ and $G'$ diverge, then it stops - if it never stops, two graphs *might* be isomorphic (but it's not guaranteed)
-    -
+    - feature vectors of each node are then propagated *"inwards"* towards the center node of a `compute graph`
+    - weight matrices at each layer - those weight matrices are shared => this is actually a miracle - why would this work throughout a graph with possible different substructures / topologies / scale effects...??
 * Can those two approaches work in tandem & improve upon each other?
   - embeddings can capture similarity between nodes that are not reachable from one another
   - embeddings can capture similarity between nodes that are far from one another in a (general) input graph (like co-authorship or co-purchase)